nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to mark task as done by providing specified title/tag/date
+1. User requests to find task by providing specified title/tag/date
-2. TaskManager finds a unique task that is identified by that string using the Search method and marks it as done, and prints the task that was marked as done <br>
+2. TaskManager finds a list of unique tasks that is identified by that string using the Search method
+3. User requests to mark specify task as done by index
+4. TaskManager prints the details of task that was marked as done <br>
 Use case ends.

 **Extensions**

 1a.
 User inputs a number
 > 1a1.
-Task Manager marks that as done, and prints the task out again <br>
+TaskManager marks that as done,
+> 1a2.
+TaskManager prints the details of the task out <br>
   Use case ends

 2a.
-A list of unique tasks was found
+No tasks were found
 > 2a1.
-TaskManager shows a lists of those tasks, and asks the user which task they would like to mark as done <br>
+TaskManager shows an empty list <br>
+> 2a2.
+User have no further action to take<br>
 > Use case ends

-2b.
-No list of unique tasks was found
-> 2b1.
-TaskManager tells user that no tasks was found, and they can enter another string or use the list function to mark task as done. <br>
+3a.
+Invalid index specified
+> 3a1.
+TaskManager shows an error message
-> Use case resumes at step 1 <br>
+> Use case resumes at step 2<br>

 #### Use case: Mark Task As Done (by index)

 **MSS**

-1. User request to list task by providing specified title/tag/date
-2. TaskManager shows a list of all tasks added within specified title/tag/date in order of date & time from first to last
-3. User enters Mark Task as Done with index
+1. User enters Mark Task as Done with index
-4. TaskManager finds the task that is identified by that index and marks it as done <br>
+2. TaskManager finds the task that is identified by that index and marks it as done <br>
+3. TaskManager prints details of task to show to user<br>
 Use case ends.

 **Extensions**

-4a.
+1a.
 Index is not found in the TaskManager List
-> 4a1.
+> 1a1.
 TaskManager reports that no task was found with that index.  <br>
-> Use case resumes at step 3 <br>
+> Use case ends

 #### Use case: Delete task